Dev Journal #5 - Login and Registration Client Interfaceandroid

 It took me longer than I’d like to admit to come up with an idea for the logo.
 I settled on something simple that I made through using a free logo maker site 😆

 I chose sunset icon simply because I love sunsets and the pink looked nice.
 I know the look and feel is leaning more towards yoga and meditation but just bear with me until I can come up with something better.
-For the launcher icon, I used a gymnast performing an iron cross (no one is going to think this is about calisthenics anymore 🤦♂️) on the rings with a matching pink background.
+For the launcher icon, I used a gymnast performing an iron cross on the rings with a matching pink background.

 Login and Registration UI

 To learn about common practices, I looked through many other fitness apps.
 Some apps had a splash screen, some other apps had registration activity as the landing page, and some others had login activity as the landing page.
 I could understand the reasonings for each use case.
 Personally, I like having the login activity as my starting screen.
 It really doesn’t matter in the end because once you register and login successfully, you are unlikely to see this activity anyway.